Natural Resources Portal

 Due to our innovative business community and location in a province built on natural resource development, Ignite Fredericton and its 20+ strategically aligned partners have launched a Natural Resources Task Force.
 Fully supported by Fredericton City Council, the goal of the task force is to align the Fredericton region with the needs of near term, responsible natural resource development.
 This will be accomplished by establishing a world class, specialized workforce, connecting local businesses with contact opportunities and creating a cluster environment to attract foreign direct investments and spur the growth of new startups.
 As a result of Fredericton's existing, outstanding natural resource sector, the Canadian Chamber of Commerce has also recognized Fredericton as being one of five of Canada's Resource Cities.

 The Smart Grid Innovation Network (SGIN) was formed in January 2016 as an interconnected lab environment between founding partners NB Power, the University of New Brunswick (UNB), and Siemens Canada.
 Their mission is to drive and support a smart grid ecosystem for innovation, technology advancement, research and development; and to enable the successful deployment of smart grid initiatives in New Brunswick.
 Through the Smart Grid Research Lab at UNB, the Interoperability Lab at Siemens, and the Products and Services Lab at NB Power, SGIN offers businesses the right environment for designing, developing, and testing smart grid-related products and services.
-This April, they will be hosting the Energy Innovations Forum 2017.
+In April of 2017, they hosted the first Energy Innovations Forum in Fredericton, NB, with plans to host another in 2018.

 As the voice of New Brunswick’s forests in matters relating to trade, government, public and environmental affairs, Forest NB promotes a healthy forest, raises public awareness of sustainable forest management practices and provides a forum for the exchange of information, ideas and issues facing the sector and New Brunswick communities.
 This is accomplished by contributing jobs and economic growth for New Brunswickers, promoting responsible and sustainable management of our forests and engaging with communities and organizations to foster understanding and respect.